Cosys-Lab/Cosys-AirSim/docs/gpulidar.md

 InstanceSegmentation         | Enable to set the generated ground truth to the instance segmentation labeling.
 Set to false to choose a different annotation label
 Annotation                   | If GroundTruth is enabled and InstanceSegmentation is disabled, you can set this value to the name of the annotation you want to use.
 This will be used for the ground truth color labels.
-DrawSensor                   | Draw the physical sensor in the world on the vehicle with a 3D axes shown where the sensor is External                     | Uncouple the sensor from the vehicle.
+DrawSensor                   | Draw the physical sensor in the world on the vehicle with a 3D axes shown where the sensor is AsyncCaptureMode             | Defer the GPU capture readback by roughly one game frame instead of reading it back the same frame it was requested, avoiding a synchronous CPU/GPU pipeline stall on every capture.
+Noticeably faster, especially on heavier scenes, but disables `DrawDebugPoints`.
+Defaults to `true` for Multirotor vehicles and `false` for all other vehicle types; can be set explicitly for any vehicle type.
+External                     | Uncouple the sensor from the vehicle.
 If enabled, the position and orientation will be relative to Unreal world coordinates in NED format from the settings file.
 ExternalLocal                | When in external mode, if this is enabled the retrieved pose of the sensor will be in Local NED coordinates(from starting position from vehicle) and not converted Unreal NED coordinates which is default
 GenerateIntensity            | Toggle intensity calculation on or off.
 This requires a surface material map to be available.
 See below for more information.